 If you ask me, though, Big Magic is the perfect book to enter a new decade!
 Here’s why: This book gives you your starter pack to more creative living, your permission slip to be creative (if you feel like you need one), access to instant motivation with examples and insights as to how to be braver regarding your work with creativity, and real-life stories that will leave you in awe.

 The book is divided in 6 parts: courage, enchantment, permission, persistence, trust and divinity.
 Each part reads like a charm and connects wonderfully to make the whole.
 Liz is very personal in her approach, and quite comical, too.
-I read the book twice (because, well, it took me too long to finish it the first time and I felt like I forgot quite some information if I were to write a Book Recommendation), and honestly, dears, I am in love with how personal a writer can get with her audience.
-You feel like you’re having a conversation with her; like it’s two friends having a chat – only that one friend is more talkative than the other. 😛
+I read the book twice (because, well, it took me too long to finish it the first time and I felt like I forgot quite some information if I were to write a Book Recommendation).
+I am in love with how personal Liz can get with her audience.
+You feel like you’re having a conversation with her; like it’s two friends having a chat – only that one friend is more talkative than the other. ;P

 Liz Gilbert covers quite a lot around creativity and creative living.
-I could write extensively about this book, but, to be honest, I wouldn’t want to give too much away like the last reviews.
+I could write extensively about this book but I wouldn’t want to give too much away like the last reviews.
 To keep it short, I’ll give you some bullet points of what you can expect.
 Big Magic covers and discusses (among other things):

 - Liz’s take on inspiration and how it works with us;